kyadthare/myproject/README.md

 https://www.ibm.com/blogs/bluemix/2015/11/postgresql-database-with-elephantsql-on-bluemix/

 ###Continuous Integration and Deployment to Bluemix
 Sign in to Travis CI with your GitHub account, accepting the GitHub access permissions.
-Enable Travis CI for the 'myproject'  repository(needs admin privilege).
+Enable Travis CI for the 'myproject'  repository (needs admin privilege).
 Refer https://docs.travis-ci.com/user/getting-started/ for more details.

 .travis.yml file is included in the code repository which contains instructions to build the application when a change is committed to the master branch and deploy the application on Bluemix using Cloud Foundry.

-Database connection details and Bluemix login details are specified as environment variable in .travis.yml file. and values are stored as environment variable in Travis CI for the security reasons.
+Database connection details and Bluemix login details are specified as environment variable in .travis.yml file and values are stored as environment variable in Travis CI for the security reasons.

 manifest.yml file contains details about .war file path, domain, application name, memory to be allocated in Bluemix, no of instances etc.